Musa Cerantonio

-Robert "Musa" Cerantonio is a former ISIS propagandist who has been called perhaps "the most famous jihadist in Australia".
-Cerantonio converted to Islam in 2002, he became an Islamic preacher a few years later, then a supporter of the restoration of the caliphate, and of the Islamic State.
-He has been arrested and deported once, and is currently serving a prison sentence for trying to travel by boat from Australia to ISIS territory in the southern Philippines due for release in May 2023.
+Robert "Musa" Cerantonio (born 28 January 1985) is a former ISIS propagandist who has been called perhaps "the most famous jihadist in Australia".
+Cerantonio converted to Islam in 2002, he became an Islamic preacher a few years later, then a supporter of the restoration of the caliphate, and of the Islamic State terrorist group.
+He has been arrested and deported once, and has been serving a prison sentence for trying to travel by boat from Australia to ISIS territory in the southern Philippines.
+He was due for release in May 2023.

 Early life

 Cerantonio was born on 28 January 1985 in West Footscray, Melbourne, Australia to a Catholic family of six.
 He is of Italian and Irish heritage.
 He has described his upbringing as nominally Catholic.
 "We weren’t very practising, and whilst we were Catholic by name, we didn’t go to church except on Christmas or Easter, or when someone died or was getting married," he said.

 He attended a Catholic primary school, and Footscray City College for secondary education.
 The City College had an informal atmosphere and was "a very liberal school, influenced by the politics of socialism," according to Cerantonio.
 In 2000, at 15, he visited the Vatican "to strengthen his Christian faith".
 Instead of becoming firmer in his belief, "I began to question the role of the Pope in the Catholic Church…and saw people praying to a dead body.
 There was idol worship at the home of my faith…and I felt in my heart that this was not right."

 Cerantonio has two children from a marriage to "an Australian of Lebanese descent."

 Conversion to Islam

 In 2002, during the month of Ramadan and at age 17, Cerantonio converted to Islam.
 It came after two years of reading about Islam.
-After converting to Islam, Cerantonio joined Tablighi Jamaat.
 In 2005, he visited Medina in Saudi Arabia.
 Cerantonio later enrolled at Victoria University, Australia where he studied communications and history.
 While at the university he was President of the Islamic Society.

 Islamic activism

 Early activity

 He engaged in activism and preaching.
 In 2006, Cerantonio performed his first Hajj.
 As a convert to Islam he lectured at conferences in Australia, Italy, Germany, the Netherlands, India, Kuwait, Qatar, the UAE and the Philippines.
 He has authored dozens of articles on Islam.
+Journalist Graeme Wood, who has interviewed Cerantonio extensively, described him as a "neofundamentalist autodidact."

-In 2011, Cerantonio was invited to Cairo Egypt to become a televangelist by the Saudi-backed Iqraa satellite network.
+In 2011, Cerantonio was invited to Cairo, Egypt to become a televangelist by the Saudi-backed Iqraa satellite network.
 He presented the shows "Ask the Sheikh" and "Our Legacy".
 His TV presentations became "increasingly political" as he gravitated toward advocating "the establishment of a caliphate controlled by a single absolute leader and run strictly according to Sharia.
-He was fired from Iqraa for refusal to abandon preaching for the revival of the caliphate, beaten by Iqraa station staff, and left Egypt in 2012.
+He resigned from Iqraa after refusing to abandon preaching for the revival of the caliphate, and left Egypt in 2012.